Welcome to the

 Your local voice

 The Grove Park Group is a Residents’ Association, formed in 1970, concerned with issues that affect residents and businesses in the Grove Park area.
-Our patch is roughly bounded by the A4 to the north, the A316 to the east, the river to the south, and the District Line to the east, although we only reach the western end of Grove Park Road, before Strand on the Green begins.
+Our patch is roughly bounded by the A4 to the north, the A316 to the east, the river to the south, and the District Line to the west, although we only reach the western end of Grove Park Road, before Strand on the Green begins.

 The GPG was at a low ebb in 2011 which was transformed when a new Committee was formed, and since then membership has increased and our profile raised.
 We attend local meetings, including the local Ward Crime Panel, liaise with Councillors and are part of a wider organisation of Residents’ Associations across the borough who interact with the Council Lead Members on topics of wider significance, such as Planning, Conservation, Highways policy and Citizen Engagement.
 We also present occasional free talks on aspects of local history – our most recent two were over-subscribed, so be sure to book early.

 There is a committee of 7, including Chair, Vice-Chair, Secretary, Treasurer and Membership Secretary; all are local residents and they meet once a month.
-There is an Annual General Meeting (likely to be Virtual in 2020), to which all members are welcome, and a Quarterly Newsletter for information with occasional News in Brief updates..
+There is an Annual General Meeting, to which all members are welcome, and a Quarterly Newsletter for information with occasional News in Brief updates..

 JOIN NOW – Details are on the ‘About Us’ page; membership covers the whole household.